zeustamil/paulrhayes.com/source/_posts/css-modal-follow-up.md

 See [Dive into HTML5](http://diveintohtml5.org/detect.html#input-placeholder) for more.

-The close link text which has an :after pseudo-element (i.e. the X) is no longer hidden, instead it becomes the cancel link and is essential for browsers that can’t comprehend generated content.
+The close link text which has an :after pseudo-element (ie the X) is no longer hidden, instead it becomes the cancel link and is essential for browsers that can’t comprehend generated content.

 In webkit you’ll see the modal bounce in and minimise out (smoothly in Safari and iOS).
 In Firefox you’ll get an opacity transition and in IE the modal will just appear or disappear.
 In IE8 and below the page is not greyed out due to lack of rgba support.
 I’m fine with this.
 This is still a bit of a trial to see how people actually use the modal and what problems it might throw up.